-Vining also completed a Nuclear Weapons Disposal Course, which, along with his training in EOD, would be of use even after his service in the Vietnam War.
+Vining later completed the Nuclear Weapons Disposal Course, which, along with his training in EOD, would be of use even after his service in Vietnam.

 Mike Vining and Delta Force

 Mike Vining was honorably discharged from the Army in 1971, having received the Bronze Star for his actions.
 Two years later, he re-enlisted and was, again, assigned to EOD duty, this time with the 543rd Ordnance Detachment (some sources say 63rd) out of Fort Leonard Wood, Missouri.

 In 1978, after the loss of his supervisor in an explosion at the Quincy Compressor Division Plant, Vining joined Delta Force, with whom he completed many of his most famous missions.
 The 1st SFOD-D was newly formed when Vining joined, and he served as its first EOD specialist.